 - Payment and direct debit terms agreements

-Before becoming a lawyer in top-tier, boutique and smaller law firms, Ben worked in the technology sector, as a web & e-commerce developer, tech company director and IT company and project manager.
+Before becoming a lawyer in top-tier, boutique, and smaller law firms, Ben worked in the technology sector as a web & e-commerce developer, tech company director, IT company, and project manager.
 This background allows Ben’s legal clients to freely ‘talk tech’ with him regarding their software, technology and business models.
-In fact, many clients have commented on how refreshing it is to speak to a lawyer that truly understands their technology.
+In fact, many clients have commented on how refreshing it is to speak to a lawyer that genuinely understands their technology.
 Some have voiced their dissatisfaction at being charged by the hour to explain their technology and business models to their previous lawyers.

-Ben’s practical experience in both technology and law, puts his clients at a distinct advantage.
-His practical knowledge of technology allows Ben to advance his clients’ commercial positions and provide legal protection that can only come an intimate understanding of their technology and their goals.
+Ben’s practical experience in technology and law puts his clients at a distinct advantage.
+His practical knowledge of technology allows Ben to advance his clients’ commercial positions and provide legal protection that can only come with an intimate understanding of their technology and their goals.